park-holidays-uk/pagebuilder/README.md

 * When text blocks are emptied, after text is re-entered, the text or the block is duplicated.
 * When the trait *Checked* is changed for checkboxes and radion buttons, the prevent-default breaks for those elements.
 * Sometimes when canvas is loaded, some content or blocks are missing (although the content is in DB).
 Refreshing page seems to restore them.
+* Dragging blocks into the canvas (BODY) causes the block to be duplicated and deleting one deletes both.